Ghana Football Association fires coach Otto Addo 72 days before World Cup

 Ghana fires football head coach Otto Addo 72 days before World Cup

-Addo exits after 2-1 defeat by Germany in a friendly match and Ghana’s failure to qualify for AFCON 2025.
+Addo exits after 2-1 defeat by Germany in a friendly match and Ghana’s previous failure to qualify for AFCON 2025.

 Ghana have parted ways with coach Otto Addo, with 72 days remaining until the kickoff of the FIFA World Cup, the country’s football association announced hours after a defeat in a friendly match against Germany.

-“The Ghana Football Association (GFA) have parted ways with the head coach of the senior men’s national team, Otto Addo effective immediately,” the country’s football body said in a statement on Monday.
+“The Ghana Football Association (GFA) have parted ways with the head coach of the senior men’s national team, Otto Addo, effective immediately,” the country’s football body said in a statement on Monday.

 Recommended Storieslist of 4 items